 - What products and services are covered by product liability laws?

-- If I supply a defective product that damages someone, am I liable or is the producer?
+- If I supply a defective product, am I liable or the producer?

-- Who is responsible if several businesses are involved in the production and supply of the product?
+- Who is liable for a faulty product if several businesses are involved in the production and supply of the product?

 - What is my potential liability and what are the penalties if I produce or supply a product that injures someone?

 - Can I be sued or prosecuted for producing or supplying a defective product, even if it hasn't caused any damage or injury?